JohnnYDeveloperAHK/johnnysenpai.github.io/README.md

 # johnnysenpai.github.io
-A Website describing me as a person and my friends.
+A Website describing me and my friends.